Successful Ageing with Dr.G

 Inactivity, poor diet, excess alcohol, smoking, and too much reliance on medication.

-These behaviours fuel the rise in obesity, diabetes, heart disease and bone loss.
+These behaviours fuel the rise in obesity, diabetes, heart disease and bone density loss.
 Yet most of them can be turned around with simple lifestyle changes.

-Small steps today can transform your tomorrows.
+Small steps today can transform your tomorrow.

-A few alarming stats (ABS)
+A few alarming stats*

 90%